Matir/wrongbaud.github.io/_posts/2019-10-07-router-teardown.md

 Hopefully by outlining some of these steps, you'll have the knowledge to hunt for serial ports and find/enable consoles on platforms you are analyzing

 ## Next Steps
-Now that we have the filesystem image and an active console we can focus on setting up a debug environment and hunting for any potential issues that may be present on the platform!
+Now that we have the filesystem image and an active console we can focus on setting up a debug environment and hunting for any potential issues that may be present on the platform

 #### Image References
 * https://harryskon.wordpress.com/category/reverse-engineering/